danStich/anadrofish/README.md

 ### Creating a custom population
 In this example, we create a custom population for alewife using the names from the custom_habitat_template() to build a dataframe with a novel habitat configuration.
+This simple example also demonstrates use of dam-specific upstream passage efficiencies.
+It is important to note that in more complex systems (e.g., with multiple upstream migration paths), dam-specific passage rates are not currently supported.
+For example, if we had a fourth dam with `dam_order` of `2` in our example below, it would not be explicitly upstream of either of the two dams with `dam_order` of `1`.
+We are currently working to implement matrix-based operations for custom habitat datasets that will allow for dam-specific fish passage rates in more complex systems.
+Until then, catchment-wide passage efficiencies can be applied in those complex systems, or the systems can be simplified using `custom_habitat_template()` to address dam-specific questions.

 ```r
 # Package load ----